nxt-ext/nxt/html/ui/plugins/DEVELOPERS.md

 ### Plugin Compatibility/Valdation ###

-Plugins are compatible when the manifest file is written for the same mayor plugin version supported by the installed client.
+Plugins are compatible when the manifest file is written for the same major plugin version supported by the installed client.

-Mayor plugin versions won't change very often, minor plugin version releases will remain compatible within the mayor version.
+Mayor plugin versions won't change very often, minor plugin version releases will remain compatible within the major version.

 After a detected plugin is determined as compatible the NRS client will be validating the manifest file format and file structure.